 Air Health Indicator – Ozone and Fine Particulate Matter

-The Air Health Indicator (AHI) provides a view of the public health impacts attributable to outdoor air pollution in Canada.
-It shows an upward trend in cardiopulmonary mortality attributable to ozone exposure.
+The Air Health Indicator (AHI)Footnote provides an overview of the public health impacts attributable to outdoor air pollution in Canada.
+It shows an upward trend in cardiopulmonary mortality (deaths from heart-and lung-related diseases) attributable to ozone (O3) exposure.
 No upward or downward trend in cardiopulmonary mortality attributable to fine particulate matter (PM2.5) exposure is observed.

 Source: Health Canada, Environmental Health Sciences and Research Bureau, Population Studies Division.

-- Date Modified:
+- Date modified: